-After Brosnan, realistic inside looks at the world of sports began to appear occasionally, though, as most insiders can not write like Jim Brosnan, the books required a collaborator.
+After Brosnan, realistic inside looks at the world of sports began to appear occasionally, though, as most insiders could not write like Brosnan, the books required a collaborator.
 Bill Veeck, a former club owner, teamed up with Ed Linn on Veeck as in Wreck (1962) and The Hustler’s Handbook (1965), revealing Veeck’s frustrations in years of dealing with his fellow owners and commissioners.
 Bill Veeck was a man of many talents, but self-preservation was not one of them—his former colleagues blocked his attempts at buying another team until 1975.
 Jerry Kramer’s Instant Replay, written with Dick Schaap in 1967, was a best-selling look at life with pro football’s Green Bay Packers.
-More typically, Joe Namath and Schaap’s I Can’t Until Tomorrow (‘Cause I Get Better Looking Every Day) was about what you’d expect: salacious details of Joe’s off-the-field adventures, with an occasional dose of football thrown in.
+More typically, Joe Namath and Schaap’s I Can’t Wait Until Tomorrow (‘Cause I Get Better Looking Every Day) was about what you’d expect: salacious details of Joe’s off-the-field adventures, with an occasional dose of football thrown in.

 Sports reporting also evolved rapidly in the 1960s.
-Jimmy Cannon, the greatest sportswriter of his generation, had for many years written memorable prose celebrating the heroes of the era, men like Joe DiMaggio (who “stirred the dreams of countless boys") and Joe Louis (“a credit to his race—the human race”).
+Jimmy Cannon, the most admired sportswriter of his generation, had for many years written memorable prose celebrating the heroes of the era, men like Joe DiMaggio (who “stirred the dreams of countless boys”) and Joe Louis (“a credit to his race—the human race”).
 But many of the men who arrived in the press boxes in the 1950s thought of themselves not merely as writers, but as reporters, as men looking for a story.
-The new breed was down in the clubhouse asking the players and manager not just what they did, but "why?"
+The new breed was down in the clubhouse asking the players and manager not just what they did, but “why?”
 Why did you throw that pitch, why did you try to steal that base, why did you take out the pitcher?

 Cannon in particular was contemptuous of this trend, referring to one particularly aggressive group of reporters as “chipmunks.”
 Cannon later complained to Jerome Holtzman: “The chipmunks love the big-word guys, the guys with the small batting averages but … big vocabularies.”
 Although Cannon used the term derisively, the “chipmunks” considered it a badge of honor, and other writers began to claim the nickname for themselves.